-Also known as: Skin infection - staphylococcal, Infection - skin - staph, Staph skin infection or Carbunculosis
+Also known as: Skin infection - staphylococcal, Infection - skin - staph, Staph skin infection, Carbunculosis or Boil

 - Friction from clothing or shaving